maniospas/Blombly/docs/basics/builtins.md

 Blombly offers the notation `@value|@func` as the simpler equivalent of calling a function of one argument `@func(@value)` while avoiding excessive parentheses.
-This has lower priority than all other symbols because the goal is to convert specific values.
-Below is an example that declares your own string formatting function and applies it after converting a string to a float number.
+This has lower priority than all other symbols and operations other than member or item access; the goal is to convert specific values.
+In the example below, declare your own string formatting function and apply it after converting a string to a float number.

 ```java